 The key to teaching your child how to deal with a bad grade lies in promoting a growth mindset.
 Our belief systems about our own abilities and potential fuel our behavior and predict our successes.

 How you respond to your child’s successes and failures impacts your child’s mindset (both now and in the future).

 What does this mean?
 How exactly do you teach your child how to deal with a bad grade (or two)?

 Before You Can Teach Your Child How to Deal With a Bad Grade, You Must First Change Your Own Attitude Toward Failure.

 Before you can change your child’s attitude toward failure, you must first change your own.

 It all starts with mindset.

 If you haven’t read Carol S. Dweck’s Mindset: The New Psychology of Success, I suggest you start there.
 In her groundbreaking book, Dweck differentiates between a fixed mindset and a growth mindset.

-A fixed mindset is the belief that our talents are unique gifts or fixed traits.
+A fixed mindset is a belief that our talents are unique gifts or fixed traits.
 Here, intelligence is set in stone at birth.
-A growth mindset is the belief that intelligence can be developed through hard work, good strategies, and input from others.
+A growth mindset is a belief that intelligence can be developed through hard work, good strategies, and input from others.
 Individuals who have a growth mindset capitalize on setbacks.